Aluzy/Aluzy/README.md

-- 👋 Hi, I’m @Aluzy
+- 👋 Hi, I’m @A_fuzy
-- 👀 I’m interested in finding solutions
+- 👀 I’m interested in generative IA and machine learning
-- 🌱 I’m currently learning Python, Javascript and C++
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on anything which can provide me interesting skills
 - 📫 Send me something to introduce you if you want to collaborate